George Colebrooke: Career

 In 1761 George was left in sole charge of the family bank in Threadneedle Street, and invested some of his wealth in buying up control of the borough of Arundel in Sussex, where the family lived.
 Arundel was not a classic pocket borough, where the power to return MPs was literally tied to property rights that could be freely bought and sold, but a thoroughly corrupt one where bribery was routine and where maintaining influence of the elections required constant expenditure.
 Nevertheless, Colebrooke kept control for twenty years, sitting himself as Arundel's MP from 1754 to 1774 and for most of the period being able to choose also who held the other seat.

 More valuably, however, Colebrooke's support for Newcastle ensured his eligibility for lucrative government contracts.
 By 1762, he held two of these contracts, one for remitting money to the British forces in the American colonies and the other for victualling the troops there.
 But with Newcastle's fall from power in that year, Colebrooke was immediately ejected from one contract by the new government, and the other was not renewed when it expired in 1765.
 Though offered compensation or new contracts on the formation of the Rockingham government, he preferred instead to accept a well-paid post as chirographer to the Court of Common Pleas.
 From this point onwards although he retained his seat in Parliament he was rarely active there.

 In 1764, he became a partner in a Dublin bank.
 Colebrooke's business interests were diverse.
-He speculated in land, buying large estates in Lanarkshire, and purchased plantations in Antigua (where his wife already had interests), Grenada and Dominica and was a slave-owner.
+He speculated in land, purchasing large estates in Lanarkshire and slave plantations in Antigua (where his wife already had interests), Grenada and Dominica.
 He was also a member of a syndicate to settle the Ohio Valley in 1768, and had interests in New England.
 (Colebrook, New Hampshire is named in his honour.)
 Two interests in particular, however, led to his eventual downfall: his involvement in the East India Company and his speculations in raw materials.

 By 1771, Colebrooke clearly desired a new interior decorative scheme for 23 Arlington Street, and he hired Robert Adam to produce designs for at least seven rooms, and a selection of furniture.
 It is unlikely that any of Adam's designs for Colebrooke were completed owing to the start of his financial problems at around the same time.